 Anaesthetic machines and monitors are fitted with comprehensive alarm systems.
 These emit both visual and audible signals, which are appropriate in terms of urgency, loudness and specificity.
 An alarm will go off when there has been a specific machine failure, or if a quantity being measured deviates from an expected normal value, e.g. a falling blood pressure.

 If equipment fails, is alternative equipment available?

-- A back-up oxygen cylinder is attached to every anaesthetic machine and can be used immediately in the event of an oxygen supply failure. - If the anaesthetic gas supply fails, drugs may be given into a vein to maintain anaesthesia until the problem is resolved or the operation is over.
+A back-up oxygen cylinder is attached to every anaesthetic machine and can be used immediately in the event of an oxygen supply failure.